DominikN/rosdevday21-remote-robot/README.md

 ![Env file](docs/env-file.png)

-Place a Join Code from a previous step here (remember to use your own Join Code!).
+Place the Join Code from a previous step here (remember to use your own Join Code!).

 Now you can just start a container: